Yes, still at it. Still building the boat. But slowly. And yes, still gluing the hull, more than a year later.

 I was chatting with some people on the CLC forum about the mess I

 perfect.
 No runs.
-The glue between the boards was shaped
+The epoxy between the boards was shaped

 perfectly.
 The fiberglass was applied perfectly. it melded into the

 seams and glue perfectly.
 His work, compared to mine, is basically

 That guy can go for a "bright" finish, i.e., apply varnish and have a beautiful wooden boat, that looks like a wooden boat.
 I will need to apply paint to hide the amateurish work.

 ...
 If I get to finishing the boat, that is.

 Audrey and I were moving the boat to the warmer part of the

 basement, for THIS winter's work, and I dropped my end.
 The stem

 For now, I've wired the boards back together.
 Back to the forums for more advice.